Food Ethics Statement

 - decreased nutritional quality

-The Earthwise Team believes these consequences are significant and should influence where and how the food we consume both personally and at church-sponsored events is raised and purchased.
+The Earthwise Committee believes these consequences are significant and should influence where and how the food we consume both personally and at church-sponsored events is raised and purchased.

-- Contributions to climate change from animal waste, production and use of petroleum-based fertilizers, energy to produce and transport food, and forest clearing are significant
+- Significant contributions to climate change from animal waste, production and use of petroleum-based fertilizers, energy to produce and transport food, and forest clearing

 - Animal waste, which causes odor and water pollution

-- Crops and livestock are more susceptible to disease or pests
+- Crops and livestock more susceptible to disease or pests

-- Depletion of soil nutrients or loss of topsoil from harsh farming methods
+- Depletion of soil nutrients and loss of topsoil from harsh farming methods

-- Excessive application of fertilizers and pesticides is needed.
+- Excessive application of fertilizers and pesticides.
 Runoff of these chemicals contaminates rivers and lakes, harming bees, butterflies, and other local wildlife

-- Farmers must follow procedures dictated by corporations for industry benefit, instead of using their own farming expertise
+- Requiring farmers to follow procedures dictated by corporations for industry benefit, instead of using their own farming expertise

-- Livestock raised in crowded facilities are often dosed with antibiotics, lessening the effectiveness of antibiotics at curing diseases
+- Livestock raised in crowded facilities, often dosed with antibiotics, lessening the effectiveness of antibiotics at curing diseases

 - Studies show that foods raised with industrial farming methods are less nutritious than those from traditional farms

 We can all make positive changes by supporting smaller farms that follow healthier practices.
-A good way is to purchase food from local farms at co-ops and farmers’ markets, or by participating in a CSA (consumer supported agriculture).
-Growing your own produce is also an excellent way to know exactly how your food is grown.
+We can purchase food from local farms at co-ops and farmers markets, or by participating in a CSA (consumer supported agriculture).
+We can grow our own produce so we know exactly how our food is grown.
 Buying organically grown produce and free-range or grass-fed meat, eggs, and dairy products (locally grown or otherwise) also helps avoid many of the problems with industrial food.

-Let's all make wiser, better-informed choices, whether it's food, energy, water, trees or other resources.
+Let's all make wiser, better-informed choices in regard to food, energy, water, trees, and other resources.
 We can and must make a difference.

 To help inform healthy food choices, the Environmental Working Group has developed lists of the worst and best foods in terms of pesticide residue.
 We recommend that you consider these lists when purchasing your food.